karisuchy/stock_analysis/README.md

 In this assignment, we created a VBA script to analyze stock results for our friend Steve so he can help his parents choose the best green energy companies for investing.
 The analysis considers:

-- **Daily Volume**: the total number of shares traded throughout the day to measure how actvively a stock is traded.
+- **Daily Volume**: the total number of shares traded throughout the day to measure how actively  a stock is traded.

-- **Yearly Return**: the percentage difference (increase or decrease) in price from the beginning of the year to the end of the year.
+- **Yearly Return**: the percentage difference, increase or decrease, in price from the beginning of the year to the end of the year.

-The end product gave Steve the tools he needs to easily run the program on his own and generate results that are quickly and easily understood.
+With a simple click of a button, the final product allows Steve to generate a report that is quickly and easily understood for a large number of stocks.

 ## Results

 ### Stock Performance
-Twelve different stocks were analzed over two years.
+Twelve different stocks were analyzed over two years.
 The results clearly show that 2017 was a profitable year for investors of green energy but 2018 was not.
-Only two companies, ENPH and RUN had positive returns both years with ENPH far outperforming their competitors from the beginning of 2017 trough the end of 2018.
+Only two companies, ENPH and RUN had positive returns both years with ENPH far outperforming their competitors from the beginning of 2017 through the end of 2018.

 ![2017 Chart](https://user-images.githubusercontent.com/90162669/135764716-6891e396-b8ca-400c-afb3-7f2c35cad7e8.png)

 ![2018 Chart](https://user-images.githubusercontent.com/90162669/135764487-0c62f6ff-10ed-4c02-b97d-0845de5a49f8.png)

 ### Refactoring
+Refactoring is the process of looking at current code and finding ways to make it more efficient.
+Efficiency can be achieved in several ways such as reducing the number of steps or finding better methods to complete the required tasks.
+In this case, the greatest improvement that resulted from refactoring the code was the elimination of one of our two _for loops_.

-The original code that was designed for this assignment had otwo loops (a loop within a loop) which required the program to run through the data hundreds of times.
-To improve run time, an addtional array was added to capture total volume, starting  price, and ending price.
-This allowed for the elimination of the inner loop.
-The refractured code below only loops through the worksheet twelve times creating a much more efficient code.
+The original code that was designed for this assignment had two for loops (a loop within a loop) which required the program to run through the data set hundreds of times.
+To improve run time, an additional array was added to capture total volume, starting  price, and ending price.
+This allowed for the elimination of the inner for loop.
+The refractured code below only loops through the worksheet twelve times creating much quicker run times.

 ![Refactored Code](https://user-images.githubusercontent.com/90162669/135765206-28d64019-7396-4bf1-a8d1-24cd06aac61c.png)